 Learner obtains a job before the end of the first quarter after the program exit quarter.
-Applicable population: Learners who are not employed at time of entry and who have a main or secondary goal of obtaining employment.
+Applicable population: Learners who are not employed at time of entry and exit the program.
 NRS

 Instruction for immigrants, refugees, or other adults whose primary language is not English to improve speaking, reading, and writing skills in English.
 (World Education, November 2000)

 Note: According to NCLE, the politically correct term is English Language Learners.

 For purposes of federal reporting, the NRS (National Reporting System) defines six educational functioning levels for ESL —beginning literacy, low beginning, high beginning, low intermediate, high intermediate, and advanced.
 Each level describes a set of skills and competencies in reading, writing, speaking, listening, functional and workplace areas.
 At CASAS Skill Level Descriptors for ESL is a description of the skills for each level for programs using the CASAS system.
 NRS